robjwells/robjwells.github.io/posts/2016/10/2016-10-21-namemangler.md

-title: Padding regex groups in Namemangler
+title: Padding regex groups in Name Mangler
 date: 2016-10-21 22:45

-I’m a big fan of [NameManger by Many Tricks][nm], an interactive file renaming application for everything from simple operations to really quite complex and powerful ones, with a comfortable and straightforward interface.
+I’m a big fan of [Name Mangler by Many Tricks][nm], an interactive file renaming application for everything from simple operations to really quite complex and powerful ones, with a comfortable and straightforward interface.

 [nm]: http://manytricks.com/namemangler/

 I don’t use it particularly often but it’s nice to have in the toolbox for things that might otherwise be frustrating.

-One of my most common tasks for NameMangler is converting the filename convention used internally at work for naming page files to a more general format we use for our external partners.
+One of my most common tasks for Name Mangler is converting the filename convention used internally at work for naming page files to a more general format we use for our external partners.

 Here’s what they look like: